Fraud Blocker Skip to content

 Let’s take a look at some of the benefits of using Google to advertise:

-- It makes your brand more visible: You can increase brand awareness and brand recognition thanks to the fact that Google ads can place your brand front and center in search engine results pages, meaning that more people are going to see it more regularly.
+• It makes your brand more visible: You can increase brand awareness and brand recognition thanks to the fact that running Google ads can place your brand front and center in search engine results pages, meaning that more people are going to see it more regularly.

-- Learn more from your ads: Just as Google uses data to improve ad performance, it also helps you understand more about your customers and how they use Google.
-For instance, you can connect Google Ads to your Google Analytics to see how users are finding your website, how successful ad campaigns are, how much you’re paying per lead, and so on.
+• Learn more from your ads: Just as Google uses data to improve ad performance, it also helps you understand more about your customers and how they use Google.
+For instance, you can connect Google Ads to your Google Analytics to see how users are finding your website, how successful search campaigns are, how much you’re paying per lead, and so on.

 Google is undoubtedly one of the most popular and most useful marketing tools on the internet right now.
 However, it is easy for your spend to grow out of control unless you know how it works.